top of page

 A damn good show, not as good as the one I saw in Taveuni Island, Fiji, but far better than Rapa Nui or Hawaii.

 In 1901 someone had the idea to plant California redwoods in New Zealand and in 2015 someone else had the idea to build a series of 23 rope bridges between them.
 The Redwoods Treewalk is a commune with nature kind of thing with an Indiana Jones aspect to it.
-Due to scheduling issues we visited after dark, though it might have been better visit during the day to see the majesty of these 100 year old beauties.
-Though if we did, then we might have wished we came at night.
+Due to scheduling issues, we visited after dark, though it might have been better to visit during the day to see the majesty of these 100-year-old beauties.
+Though if we did, then we might have wished we had come at night.

 If you take anything from this Report, it should be to stay at this place when you visit.